perrin-ay/perrin-ay.github.io/_posts/2021-12-1-Extended cognition without cognitive bloat?.md

 ### Introduction
 Clark and Chalmers (Clark & Chalmers, 1998) introduce the notion of cognitive processes extending out of our heads and into the world.
-In this entry, I will explain the notion of extended cognition as introduced by Clark & Chalmers (henceforth C&C).
-[Here](https://perrin-ay.github.io/mind/2021/11/20/Extended-cognition-succumbs-to-bloat.html){:target="_blank"} I talked about how C&C ground their thesis on the parity principle which is committed to a Martian saving coarse-grained functionalism.
+[Here](https://perrin-ay.github.io/mind/2021/11/20/Extended-cognition-succumbs-to-bloat.html){:target="_blank"} I talked about how Clark and Chalmers (C&C) ground their thesis on the parity principle which is committed to a Martian saving coarse-grained functionalism.
 And how this functionalist stance is ultimately doomed and licenses cognitive bloat.

 In this post I propose an alternative view that utilizes modeling extended cognition as nonlinear dynamical systems, where I discuss interactive-dominant dynamics and circular causality of components that are salient to Nonlinear dynamical systems and how these can be applied to make a positive case for extended cognition systems that does not succumb to cognitive bloat.